 Popular Stabilizing Agents for Stabilized Whipped Cream Frosting

-For an extra layer of stiffness of your whipped cream frosting, professionals add a bit of cream tartar to the whipping cream if used for piping.
+For an extra layer of stiffness to your whipped cream frosting, professionals add a bit of cream tartar to the whipping cream if used for piping.

-- Cream of tartar is a natural acidic salt that stabilizes the whipped cream and prevents it from oozing out syrup.
+- Cream of tartar is a natural acidic salt that stabilizes the whipped cream and prevents it from oozing out the syrup.

 - Add 2/3 tsp cream of tartar to the sugar, mix well and add the resulting mixture to the whipping cream when it begins to thicken.

 Other popular stabilizing agents for your whipped cream frosting are cornstarch and unflavored gelatin.

 - Add 1 tsp of gelatin (or two tsp of cornstarch) and 4 tsp of water to 1 cup of heavy whipping cream.